lsst-sitcom/sitcomtn-025/index.rst

 Papermill executed notebooks
 '''''''''''''''''''''''''''''

-- Suggested implementation for creating on-the-fly reports and re-runable notebooks that will store the parameters
+- Suggested implementation for creating on-the-fly reports and re-runable notebooks that will store the parameters used for the execution and generation of plots etc.
 - These will be published to the LFA

 - TO DO